teflonbeltran/Anthropology-of-Silicon-Valley/README.md

 # Anthropology-of-Silicon-Valley
-Syllabus for "Anthropology of Silicon Valley(s)" course at U.C.
-Berkeley
+Syllabus for "Anthropology of Silicon Valley(s)" course

 You can use pull requests to make suggestions to any section of the syllabus.